EnigmaCurry/code-smore/README.md

-  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working read        Read text from stdin and output it as morse code help        Print this message or the help of the given subcommand(s)
+  fecr-quiz   Start the Fast Enough Character Recognition quiz test-sound  Test that sound is working read        Read text from stdin and output it as morse code listen      listen to morse code from a file or audio device and output it help        Print this message or the help of the given subcommand(s)

 Options: